MGuo-Lab/oodx/README.md

   alt="A sumo"
   width=150>

-## sumomo: surrogate modelling and optimisation
+## Sumomo: Surrogate Modelling and Optimisation
-sumomo is a Python package for surrogate modelling and *Pyomo* formulations.
-Surrogate models include Gaussian processes and neural networks for regression and classification. sumomo enables an entire surrogate modelling workflow followed by abstracted *Pyomo* formulations to be incorporated into larger optimisation problems.
+Sumomo is a Python package for surrogate modelling and *Pyomo* formulations.
+Surrogate models include Gaussian processes and neural networks for regression and classification. sumomo enables an entire surrogate modelling workflow and abstracted *Pyomo* formulations to be incorporated into larger optimisation problems.

 ## Example
 ```python